nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Two resident student contacts with the same name are not allowed
 > <span style="color:Gray"> NOTE! </span> <br>
 >
 > * Constraint rationale: Extremely long names would be difficult to process and display in the profile screen.
+It is rather common to use hyphens, commas and apostrophes to separate different sections of the name.
 > * Duplicate handling rationale: It is very rare for two people to have the exact same name down to the surname.
 Instead, we allow numerals to denote different people with the same name.
 > * Case-insensitive: `John Doe` is treated the same as `john doe`